 Courses related to environment are gaining interest of students now because of increasing environmental concerns.
 Discussions and decisions taken at global platforms is one of the major reason environment is being given more importance now.
 Environmental Planning is offered as a full time course and as well as part time course by various universities all over the world.
 There are various related environmental planning certifications also.
 These courses are offered as undergraduate, post graduate or doctorate courses.
 Few universities also offer online degrees and long distance courses to students.
 Environmental planning can also be taught as a subject or a combination of subjects under different & related courses.
-These usually deal with ecology, environmental science, demography, urban planning & town planning etc.
+These usually deal with environmental law, ecology, environmental science, demography, urban planning & town planning etc.

 Historical Evolution of Environmental Planning

 Since the past, humans have been engaged in environmental planning by some means or another.
 These include acts such as diverting the course of the river, maintaining the irrigation systems, burning grasslands to change the range of grazing animals for settlement purposes.
 The attitude of people towards the environment has been friendly as it helped in meeting their basic necessities of food, water, navigation and protection.
 But at a point, in the middle ages in case of Europe, environment has been ignored.
 The new romantic movement in the 1970s had brought the protection of the environment against the development of environmental consciousness.
 The movement elevated the concept of nature and environment as a basic human value.